nicole-dwenger/cdslanguage-network/README.md

 - `-i, --input_filepath`: *str, optional, default:* `../data/fake_or_real_news.csv`\
     File path to data.
 The script is targeted towards the real and fake news dataset.

-- `-s, --subset_input`: *str, optional, default:* `ALL`\
+- `-s, --subset_input`: *str, optional, default:* `REAL`\
    Subset of news to consider when creating edgelist, should be `ALL`, `REAL` or `FAKE`.

 __Output__ saved in `out/0_edgelists/`:

 - `edgelist_{subset_input}.csv`\
-  CSV file of weighted edgelist with columns of `nodeA, nodeB, weight`.
+  CSV file of weighted edgelist with columns of nodeA, nodeB, weight.

 ### 3.1.
 Script for network analysis: 1_network_analysis.py
-The script `1_network_analysis.py` takes a .csv file with the columns `nodeA, nodeB, weight`, to generate a network graph with a spring layout, and save centrality measures (degree, eigenvector, betweenness) in a csv file.
+The script `1_network_analysis.py` takes a .csv file with the columns nodeA, nodeB, weight, to generate a network graph with a spring layout, and save centrality measures (degree, eigenvector, betweenness) in a csv file.
 The script should be called from the `src/` directory:

 ```bash
 # move into src